n00b69/woa-beryllium/guide/2-install.md

 ```

 #### Select ESP volume
 > Replace $ with the actual number of the ESP volume.
-It is the volumr that is around 500mb
+It is the volume that is around 500mb
 ```cmd
 select volume $
 ```